ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-debug.md

 If error is non-empty, all other fields should be ignored.

-For efficiency, the same `log` object is reused on each execution step, updated with current values; make sure to copy values you want to preserve beyond the current call.
+For efficiency, the same `log` object is reused on each execution step, updated with current values; make sure to copy values that are needed beyond the current call.
 For instance, this step function will not work:

     function(log) {
       this.logs.append(log);